Heavy Love (Buddy Guy album)

 Heavy Love is an album by the American blues musician Buddy Guy, released in 1998.
-It was nominated for a Grammy Award, in the "Best Contemporary Blues Album" category.
+It was nominated for a Grammy Award for "Best Contemporary Blues Album".

 The album peaked at No. 163 on the Billboard 200.

 Production

 Produced by David Z, the album was recorded in Nashville.
 In an attempt to get the album played on popular radio, Guy added synthetic drums and tape loops to some tracks.

 Jonny Lang duets with Guy on the album's lead single, "Midnight Train".